Skip to site content

 Anderson began her career in Oklahoma and has more than 20 years of experience in program management and leadership.
 She served as a director in local government, Tribal organizations, behavioral health organizations and federally funded grant programs and has worked with universities and Tribal colleges administering undergraduate student medical and recruitment programs.
 She also provided oversight in health care and higher education programs in Indian communities for a nonprofit organization and in a university setting in New Mexico.
 Anderson has a Bachelor of Arts (BA) degree in English from the University of Central Oklahoma and a Master of Public Administration (MPA) from the University of Oklahoma.

 Benjamin Feliciano, BSN, MSHA/MBA, Improvement Advisor, Division of Innovation and Improvement, has been a nurse consultant/improvement advisor for the Improving Patient Care (IPC), Division of Improvement and Innovation, Office of Quality since its inception in December 2018.
 He previously worked with the Office of Clinical and Preventive Services (OCPS).
 Ben has been with the IHS since 2014.
-He collaborates with Office of Quality team members in analyzing and evaluating clinical and administrative processes that improve the overall effectiveness of the IHS.
-He also serves as a mentor, coaching clinical staff and none clinical team members on improvement tools and methodologies for improving patient outcomes.
+He collaborates with the Office of Quality team members in analyzing and evaluating clinical and administrative processes that improve the overall effectiveness of the IHS.
+He also serves as a mentor, coaching clinical staff and non-clinical team members on improvement tools and methodologies for improving patient outcomes.

-Ben has completed multiple trainings in the area of Safety & Quality to including Institute for Healthcare Improvement(IHI) Improvement Coach, IHI Breakthrough Series College, TeamSTEPPS Master Training Course, Core Strengths Facilitator Certification and Improvement Advisor, PKP Inc. Ben served 20 years as an Air Force Nurse Corps officer.
-In addition to being a staff officer for US Central Command, his service incorporated a clinical focus on medical, surgical, ER, ICU and primary care.
+Ben has completed multiple training courses in the area of Safety & Quality including Institute for Healthcare Improvement (IHI) Improvement Coach, IHI Breakthrough Series College, TeamSTEPPS Master Training Course, Core Strengths Facilitator Certification, and Improvement Advisor, PKP Inc. Ben served 20 years as an Air Force Nurse Corps officer.
+In addition to being a staff officer for US Central Command, his service incorporated a clinical focus on medical, surgical, ER, ICU, and primary care.
 He also has been a nurse manager in gastroenterology and anticoagulation clinics and is a specialist in international health.
-Throughout his years as a nurse, he played key roles on numerous process-improvement projects.
-Feliciano retired from active duty service at Joint Base Andrews in Prince George's County, MD, where he served in the medical director's office as lead disease manager/populations’ health.
-He received his Bachelor of Science degree in Nursing from University of Puerto Rico and his Master’s degree in Health Services Administration, as well as a Master’s degree in Business Administration, from Trident International University.
+He played key roles in numerous process improvement projects throughout his years as a nurse.
+Feliciano retired from active-duty service at Joint Base Andrews in Prince George's County, MD, where he served in the medical director's office as lead disease manager/populations’ health.
+He received his Bachelor of Science degree in Nursing from the University of Puerto Rico and his master’s degree in health services administration, as well as a master’s degree in business administration from Trident International University.

 Patient Safety and Clinical Risk Management Staff